jaxxstorm/leebriggs.co.uk/_posts/2023-08-17-structuring-iac.md

 This blog post is designed to detail my high(ish) level thoughts on the concepts and principals I like to use, and why.
 As we explore these concepts, I'll talk about some of the lessons I learned from my time in configuration management and the myriad IaC tools I've used before today.

+A lot of the concepts in this post are focused on [Pulumi](https://pulumi.com), but lots are broadly applicable to other tools.

 # Layers

-I'm sure my system administrator past is showing, but I like to think about infrastructure through the concept of _layers_ similar to the [OSI Model](https://en.wikipedia.org/wiki/OSI_model).
+I'm sure my system administrator background is showing, but I like to think about infrastructure through the concept of _layers_ similar to the [OSI Model](https://en.wikipedia.org/wiki/OSI_model).
 Most of the layers I'll outline here closely mirror the OSI model, but what you'll likely want to do before you create your Git repo or write a single line of code, is group your cloud infrastructure into layers.
 The reason why will become apparent later.

 ## Layer 0: Billing